Yakima HangOver Review

 The HangOver 6 posts a mediocre score in terms of security.
 The only security feature is a locking barrel that secures the hitch pin.
 This means that nobody will be able to simply detach the entire rack from your vehicle (without breaking the lock).
 The hitch pin lock isn't especially meaty, but it is well-designed and low profile.

 The bikes are fair game to a thief.
 Given the design of the HangOver there really was no way for Yakima to provide security features.
-If you have this rack, it is best to carry around a long, beefy, cable lock in the event you need to run to the grocery store after a ride.
+If you have this rack, we'd recommend purchasing a long, beefy cable lock that can be threaded through all of the bike frames and wheels if you intend to leave them unsupervised for any length of time.

 Durability

 One relatively minor area of concern is the longevity of the rubberized straps that secure the fork crown to the rack and the ratchet system on the rear wheel.
-If you are leaving your rack on during the winter and use it heavily, these might have a tendency to fail.
+If you are leaving your rack on during the winter and use it heavily, these might have a tendency to weather and eventually break down.

 Value